montoyamoraga/class-randomness/README.md

 Write a Python script that outputs random numbers in a creative way.
 Write a blog post about the way your Python script works, include your inspiration, your successes, your shortcomings, and failures.
 Include also your research links, and bibliography, and any doubts you have about randomness, Python, or anything we have seen so far.

-## Week 2: Introduction to randomness and sound art
+## Week 2: Introduction to randomness and sound with ChucK and Pure Data

 Topics:
 * Sound art and computer music
 * Human sound perception
+* ChucK
 * Pure Data environment
 * Oscillators
 * Noise